-Tim Cook was named the FT’s person of the year this year.
-The reason was not simply because of the financial performance and “dazzling new technology” that Apple has created under his direction.
+When Tim Cook was named the FT’s person of the year it wasn’t simply because of the “dazzling new technology” and financial performance that Apple has delivered under his leadership.
 It was because his “brave exposition of his values also sets him apart.”

-So how does someone get to become a values-led person who can then create a values-led organisation?
-The Churning offers seven simple steps:
+So how do we get to become a values-led person who can then create a values-led organisation?

-1. Learn to centre and ground and get deeply in touch with who you are.
+- Learn to centre and ground and connect deeply with who you are

-2. Learn to make sense of any situation in a neutral objective way: perceiving but not judging, understanding but not assuming.
+- Learn to make clear sense of any situation: perceiving but not judging, understanding but not assuming

-4. Learn to choose the way forward that matches best with who you are, where you are, and what you believe in.
+- Learn to choose the way forward that matches best with who you are, where you are, and what you believe in

-6. Learn to articulate your chosen way forward as a vision that will inspire you and others to pursue and implement it.
+- Learn to articulate your chosen way forward as a vision that will inspire you and others to want to make it happen

-7. Learn to manage the inner challenges that will arise as you and your team work to put your values-led vision into practice, and turn those challenges into opportunities.
+- Learn to maintain the enthusiasm as you and your team work to put your values-led vision into practice

-Any organisation is the sum total of its individuals, who either work together synergistically or in opposition.
+Any organisation is the sum total of its individuals.
+They either work together synergistically or in opposition.